Dictionary Based Compression: The LZW Algorithm

 The LZ78 family of algorithms had two key advantages over the earleir LZ77 based algorithms in that where LZ77 always had to start from the beginning of the compressed stream, LZ78 algorithms could pick up from any point in the stream.
 Of greater signifigance, where LZ77's canonical implementation used a 3-tuple of <offset,length,lookahead>, LZ78 algorithms use Pairs of <Offset, Length>.

-LZW takes this space crunching one step further.
-By preloading the dictionary with every possible single character string, we know require only the offset so our compresed stream is now reduced to a stream of 12 bit integers.
-These integers are indexes into the decoding dictionary and are called "codewords".
+LZW takes this space crunching one step further by preloading the dictionary with every possible single character string.
+Thanks to this seemingly trivial optimization we now require only the offset so our compresed stream is reduced to a stream of integers.
+These integers are indexes into the decoding dictionary which are used to build up phrases of previously seen words which are dubbed "codewords".

 Squeezing Text the LZW way

-There are actually two approaches to compression with LZW, and they differ in the data structure used to implement the compression table.
-Using a data structure optimized for querying the longest common prefix of a search key, such as a TST or Prefix Trie can implement the algorithm in a very simple way.
-Lacking such a specialized data structure, we can make do with a hash table or even a balanced binary search tree.
+There are (at least) two general approaches to implementing compression with LZW, and they differ in the data structure used to implement the compression table.
+By using a data structure optimized for querying the longest common prefix of a search key, such as can be efficiently done with a TST or Prefix Existence Trie, can implement the algorithm in a very simple way.
+Lacking such a specialized data structure, we turn to the second approach, in which we can make do with a hash table or even a balanced binary search tree for a slightly lower degree of compression.

 Our dictionary can have a maximum of 4096 codewords.
 This is so that we can represent all of the indicea in the decoding table using 12 bit integers instead of the normal 16 bits.